-Irish poet, author, and professor Eavan Frances Boland passed away at her home in Dublin on April 27, 2020 at the age of 75.
+Irish poet, author, and professor Eavan Frances Boland passed away at her home in Dublin on April 27, 2020, at the age of 75.
+Born in Dublin, Boland served as the director of creative writing at Stanford University for 21 years and received the Lannan Literary Award for Poetry.

 It is a profound poem, one I never tire of reading.
-It encapsulates a deep understanding of that emigrant experience often misunderstood by those who remained in Ireland.
+It encapsulates a deep understanding of that emigrant experience, often misunderstood by those who remained in Ireland.

 Here it is, with my observations coming first before every stanza.